zero-0002/ai-rag-azure-workshop/docs/index.md

     }
     ```

-### 4.2 Product Manual Info
+??? quote "1.
+PRODUCT MANUAL INFO | See Sample Record (Markdown) - _click to expand_"

     This record represents a _single product_ in the retailer's catalog with extensive text (formatted as Markdown) covering information like brand, category, features, technical specs, user guide, cautions, warranty information, return policy, reviews, FAQ. _This information may be used for building the Contoso Web UI, and potentially for grounding responses related to richer QA later_.

-??? quote "Sample Product Manual Info Record (Markdown) - _click to expand_"

-    **The product info has been rendere as a Markmap for visual clarity**.
+    **The product info has been rendered as a Markmap for visual clarity**.
 Simply zoom in/out or pan in/out to explore the content.
 You can click on any node (circle) to expand/collapse its sub-tree.
 You may need to refresh or reload page to re-render the tree.

     ```markmap